striezel/plotly-node-export-server/readme.md

 ## Initial setup: install Node.js dependency packages

-The application requires a package for PhantomJS.
+The application requires a package for jsdom.
 To install that, type

     npm install

 in the directory `export-server/`.
 You only need to do this once.
 The packages are then cached in the `node_modules/` directory for future use.

-However, PhantomJS does not offer a prebuilt package for some platforms, namely ARM which is used by Raspberry Pi (among others).
-In such case you can install the PhantomJS package provided by your package manager via

-    apt-get install phantomjs

-on Raspbian, or via

-    yum install phantomjs

-on RedHat-based distributions.

 ## Start the application